imthenachoman/nSPTiles/temp.md

 option (field/column name) | description
 --- | ---
-group name | the group this tile belongs to active | inactive tiles are not rendered tile custom ID | lets you override the default tile ID of "nTile_ID" where ID is the ID of item in the list tile custom class(es) | if you want to add custom classes to the main `div` of the tile tile width | the width of the tile in pixels tile height | the height of the tile in pixels tile left offset | how far from the left the tile should be in pixels tile top offset | how far from the top the tile should be in pixels tile border width | if you want an empty gap/white-space beteween tiles
+group name | group this tile belongs to active | inactive tiles are not rendered tile custom ID | lets you override the default tile ID of "nTile_ID" where ID is the ID of item in the list tile custom class(es) | if you want to add custom classes to the main `div` of the tile tile width | width of the tile in pixels tile height | height of the tile in pixels tile left offset | how far from the left the tile should be in pixels tile top offset | how far from the top the tile should be in pixels tile border width | if you want an empty gap/white-space beteween tiles